 For 2025, there are new key factors to audit.

-WCAG 2.2’s new requirements specifically address mobile accessibility, cognitive disabilities, and low vision users.
+WCAG 2.2 requirements for mobile and cognitive accessibility.
 Key additions include:

 - Focus Appearance: Focus indicators must have 3:1 contrast minimum to help keyboard users navigate